dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 Transaction amount is a direct and significant predictor of fraud.
 The fraud rate escalates from 2.98% for transactions below €200 to 33.61% for transactions above €2,000.
 This pattern is consistent with fraudulent actors deliberately targeting high-value transactions to maximise yield before detection.
 From a sub-acquirer perspective, this is particularly concerning because larger fraudulent transactions translate directly into larger chargeback liabilities.

 Time of day is a secondary but meaningful signal.
 Fraud activity peaks between 01:00 and 02:00 and again between 06:00 and 07:00, where the fraud rate reaches approximately 50%.
-While existing controls appear effective during the late-night window, fraud activity during other hours of the day remains elevated, indicating that the current rule set requires broader coverage across the full daily cycle.

 The overall picture is that the platform is not in a critical position — 87.78% of transactions are legitimate — but the fraud rate must be addressed systematically before it deteriorates further or triggers card network penalties.